OpenOCL/openocl.github.io/_api/ocl_ocp.md

 ---
 name: OclOCP
 description: "An optimal control problem (OCP) is defined by inheriting from the OclOCP class.
 In order to specify cost functions and boundary conditions you have to implement the corresponding methods.
+If you do not implemented some of these method they default to zero cost or empty constraints.
 Have a look at the VanDerPolOCP.m in the Examples folder."
 content_markdown: ~
 left_code_blocks: ~
 methods: